MolChemML/ExpDesign/README.md

 </p>

 * **Design space**: mixed-integer
+* **Optimization goal**: to identify optimial combinatorial sets of structure parameters that can **_maximize the toughness_** of the resulting crossed-barrel strucure while not exceeding a specified force threshold
 * **Parameters to optimize**:
   * number of hollow columns ($n$), twist angle of the columns ($\theta$), outer radius of the columns ($r$), and thickness of the hollow columns ($t$)
 * **Notes on the code**: